heuristic-machina/streamlit_airline_satisfaction_predictions/README.md

 # Airline Satisfaction Predictions using Machine Learning:

 This experiment employs 4 Machine Learning models evaluating model metrics and computing performance for predicting airline satisfaction rates.
+Fly over to the interactive app for this project and try for yourself: https://airline-satisfaction-predictions.streamlit.app/

 ## Introduction: